-However, we suggest that the Department formally withdraw its efforts in this area, given the overwhelming opposition expressed by tribes during consultations.
-In the alternative, we strongly suggest that this regulatory review be suspended until the Senate confirms a new Assistant Secretary-Indian Affairs (AS-IA), and the new AS-IA has had an opportunity to meet with tribes.
+If the Department pushes forward notwithstanding the overwhelming opposition expressed by tribes nationwide, we strongly suggest that this regulatory review be suspended until the new AS-IA has had an opportunity to meet with tribes.
 This is particularly important since any efforts to revise such an important tool for tribal governments should be developed with full participation by the Senate confirmed AS-IA, and only after much discussion and feedback from tribes.